Hotman Paris Hutapea: Jennifer Dunn

+Razman Arif Nasution

+This case began when Hotman was reported by his former personal assistant, Iqlima Kim regarding alleged harassment in 2022.
+In the report, Iqlima was appointed by Razman as a lawyer.
+It is known that the defamation case trial is a follow-up to Hotman's report against Razman which was registered in May 2022.
+In 2025, the defamation case trial held at the North Jakarta District Court on Thursday 6 February was chaotic.
+The defendant Razman, who was present at that time, lost his emotions and approached Hotman who was present as a witness.
+The chaos in the trial of this case started when Razman, who had the status of a defendant, went berserk and approached Hotman who was sitting in the witness chair.
+Hotman asked the police to immediately take legal action against Razman and the legal team who considered that this attitude could not be tolerated because it had insulted the court.

 Personal case

 In March 2012, actress Meriam Bellina reported Hotman to Jakarta Police for alleged physical abuse and harassing her through text messages and phone calls.
 Hotman responded: "What she reported is an incident that happened three years ago.
 We have been very close over the past three years.
 We went on holiday together.
 We have no problems."

-In early April 2012, police were still collecting evidence such as medical records since 2009, which based on Meriam Bellina's report stated she had a broken nose, neck problems and bleeding from her right ear.
+In early April 2012, police were still collecting evidence such as medical records since 2009, which based on Meriam Bellina's report stated she had a broken nose, neck problems, and bleeding from her right ear.
 On 28 April 2012, the two parties signed a nine-point agreement, including Hotman's apology for his attitude and his admission they never married in Las Vegas.
 Meriam agreed to withdraw the police report she filed and Hotman accepted Meriam's decision to end their relationship.